Motley Crue Release Cover Of Madonna’s ‘Like A Virgin’ Ahead Of The Netflix Premiere Of ‘The Dirt’

-Fans of Motley Crue are counting down the days until the premiere of Netflix’s biopic on the band, The Dirt, premieres on Friday, March 22.
-To amp up excitement, the group has released the second song from the film’s soundtrack — a cover of Madonna’s massive hit “Like a Virgin.”
+Fans of Motley Crue are counting down the days until the premiere of Netflix’s biopic on the band, The Dirt, which premieres on Friday, March 22.
+To amp up excitement, the group has released the second song from the film’s soundtrack, a cover of Madonna’s massive hit “Like a Virgin.”

 The heavy metal band will release an 18-song soundtrack to accompany the highly anticipated movie.
 Available on CD, vinyl, and as a digital download on March 22, the majority of the songs on the album are Crue classics such as “Girls, Girls, Girls,” “Kickstart My Heart,” “Home Sweet Home,” and “Shout at the Devil.”